-Nokia Point&Find service for mobile camera phones
+Nokia Research’s futuristic vision for camera phones

 Nokia has been showing off some of the R&D it does at its Nokia Research Centre at its The Way We Live Next show in Finland.
 One of the most amazing services it was keen to talk about was its Point&Find solution, which literally links the real world to the virtual world via your camera phone.